petkopara/PetkoparaMultiSearchBundle/README.md

 # MultiSearchBundle

-This bundle provides basic form type and service for multi search in doctrine entity.
+This bundle provides basic form type and service for multi search with one input in doctrine entity.

 ##Usage